-By linking products, processes, infrastructure and people, the IoT is building a new era of smart and informed manufacturing.
+By linking products, processes, infrastructure and people, the IoT is building a new era of smart and informed manufacturing, and the benefits of IoT are manifold.
 All components of the manufacturing value chain can drastically benefit from the penetration of digital sensors that allow high visibility and better control of manufacturing processes while also enabling the automation of tasks.

 The Internet of Things (IoT) is a crucial part of global industrial transformation, and the manufacturing sector leads in leveraging this technology.